Wilderness First Responder

 We can offer an Emergency Medical Responder (EMR) course congruently with the WFR.
 Please ask and we can make that happen.

-Recertification- The WFA course can be taken as a WFR recertification course.
-You must pass a written exam and provide proof of current CPR.
-Then, complete paperwork and submit to SOLO with a recertification fee.
-Your card will be sent to you!
-WMI and WMA students may recertify WFR with JHOLI/SOLO.
-It is strongly recommended that after two re-certifications (9 years) that WFR students take the 80-hour WFR course again.
+The WFR recertification course must be taken prior to expiration of ones current WFR.
+Students must pass a written exam and provide proof of current CPR.
+Students who have taken a full in-person WFR from other organizations may recertify WFR with JHOLI/SOLO.
+It is strongly recommended that after two re-certifications (9 years) that WFR students take the 72-hour WFR course again.